 That said, treatment is important.
 Untreated ADHD in adults can have a negative impact on many aspects of life.
 Symptoms such as trouble managing time, forgetfulness, and impatience can cause problems at work, home, and in all types of relationships.
 Find out more about the signs and symptoms of ADHD in adults and how they can impact your life.

-One in 10 children between ages 5 to 17 years receives an ADHD diagnosis, making this one of the most common childhood mental disorders in the United States.
+children between ages 5 to 17 years receives an ADHD diagnosis, making this one of the most common childhood mental disorders in the United States.
 For children, ADHD is generally associated with problems at school.
 Children with ADHD often have trouble succeeding in a controlled classroom setting.

 - daydream frequently